Here's everything you'll want for your home from Wayfair's Labor Day Sale | CNN Underscored

 Kelly Clarkson Home Avah Bar & Counter Stool ($149.99, originally $467.61; wayfair.com)

-Comfy and stylish, these country, French-style stools are over 60% off and are of “unbelievable quality” according to one of over 2,000 five-star reviews.
+Comfy and stylish, these country, French-style stools are over 60% off and are of “unbelievable quality,” according to one of over 2,000 5-star reviews.

 Outdoor